 Sometimes you hear that someone has a cat that pees into the apartment out of pure malice.
 This is simply a misunderstanding.
 If your cat pees outside the litter box because you leave him alone all weekend, this is likely not due to the cat wanting to spite you – it’s simply a way for your cat to deal with the anxiety or stress of being left alone.

-This is also the reason why you must not punish your cat if it ever pees outside the litter box.
+Since cats don’t pee out of spite, you must not punish your cat if it urinates outside the litter box.
 Cats learn by reward, not punishment.
 If you punish your cat for peeing outside the litter box, it likely won’t understand what your issue is and feel like you attacked him for no reason.
-It will stop trusting you and you’ll be causing more stress to him.
+Your cat will stop trusting you and you’ll be causing more stress to him.

 Instead, reward your cat when he does it right.
 Try some clicker training to reward him when he does use the litter box.
 Reward him when he passes by a “pee spot” without peeing there.